section-engineering-education/engineering-education/content/articles/todolist-with-svelte-and-firebase/index.md

 Copy the firebaseConfig object as we'll be using it later.
 DO NOT attempt to use the variables in the picture as they would have been deleted.

-Back on the console, Click on Authentication in the sidebar
+Back on the console, Click on Authentication in the sidebar.

 ![Firebase Authentication Link](./firebase-show-auth.png)